 1975: PROMPTII Method Created by Simpact Systems Limited

-Development of PROMPTII was in response to an outcry that computer projects were overrunning on time estimated for completion and original budgets as set out in feasibility studies.
+The development of PROMPTII was in response to an outcry that computer projects were overrunning on time estimated for completion and original budgets as set out in feasibility studies.
 It was not unusual to experience factors of double, treble or even ten times the original estimates.
 PROMPTII was an attempt to set down guidelines for the stage flow of a computer project.
 In 1979, the UK Government's Central Computing and Telecommunications Agency (CCTA) adopted the method for all information systems projects.

 1975: The Mythical Man-Month: Essays on Software Engineering by Fred Brooks

 In his book on software engineering and project management, Fred Brooks's central theme is that "Adding manpower to a late software project makes it later."
 This idea is called Brooks's law.
-The extra human communications needed to add another member to a programming team is more than anyone ever expects.
+The extra human communications needed to add another member to a programming team is more than anyone expects.
 It naturally depends on the experience and sophistication of the human programmers involved and the quality of available documentation.
-Nevertheless, no matter how much experience they have, the extra time discussing the assignment, commitments and technical details as well as evaluating the results becomes exponential as more people get added.
+Nevertheless, no matter how much experience they have, the extra time discussing the assignment, commitments and technical details and evaluating the results becomes exponential as more people get added.
 These observations are from Brooks's experiences while managing the development of OS/360 at IBM.

-1984: Theory of Constraints (TOC) Introduced by Dr. Eliyahu M. Goldratt in his Novel "The Goal"
+1984: Theory of Constraints (TOC) Introduced by Dr Eliyahu M. Goldratt in his Novel "The Goal"

 TOC is an overall management philosophy that is geared to help organisations continually achieve their goal.
 The title comes from the view that any manageable system is limited in achieving more of its goal by a small number of constraints, and there is always, at least, one constraint.
-The TOC process seeks to identify the constraint and restructure the rest of the organisation around it by using Five Focusing Steps.
+The TOC process seeks to identify the constraint and restructure the rest of the organisation by using Five Focusing Steps.
 The methods and algorithms from TOC went on to form the basis of Critical Chain Project Management.

 1986 Scrum Named as a Project Management Style